 One of the best ways to check for plumbing problems inside your future home is by looking at the water meter.
-You can do this by turning off each of the water outlets inside the house then checking the meter.
+You can do this by turning off each of the water outlets inside the house and then checking the meter.

 5. Main Sewer Drains

-Blocked Drains are a common issue with aging houses, and inevitably are due to old clay pipes along with large trees.
+Blocked Drains are a common issue with aging houses and inevitably are due to old clay pipes along with large trees.
 As you purchase a new home, you would hope that the ones selling you the house would call a plumber first to inspect the main sewage systems before they show it to you.
 But this is not the case for some.
 Since most people do not check out the plumbing systems of the house, sellers do not give it too much attention.

 In line with this, you shouldn’t take any chances.
 Thus, it’s important that you check out the main sewer drains of the home you are trying to purchase.
-Because serious plumbing problems could mean that a plumber might have to replace parts of or even your entire drain to resolve the issues and let’s face it, after investing so heavily on your purchase of a new home, the last thing you want to do is spend even more money, often money you don’t have, on sewer drain repairs, replacement and drain renovations or on the entire home renovation plumbing.
+Because serious plumbing problems could mean that a plumber might have to replace parts of or even your entire drain to resolve the issues and let’s face it, after investing so heavily in your purchase of a new home, the last thing you want to do is spend even more money, often money you don’t have, on sewer drain repairs, replacement and drain renovations or on the entire home renovation plumbing.

 So, before it turns into a major problem, calling a trusted plumber to check up on the main sewer drains is your best option.
-And since you’ll need a licensed plumber to help you do an inspection in your drains, with a drain camera its essential that you carry out a full inspection of the sewer drains and storm water drains prior to making an offer on any house.
+And since you’ll need a licensed plumber to help you do an inspection in your drains, with a drain camera it’s essential that you carry out a full inspection of the sewer drains and stormwater drains prior to making an offer on any house.
 It’s far better to be aware than unpleasantly surprised, by what’s required for drain and general plumbing repairs.